ELF-Lab/OjibweMorph/README.md

 Use the `Makefile`:
 - `make all` to simply build the FST
 - `make check` to run tests on the FST
-- `make clean` to remove generated files
+- `make clean` to remove all generated files, if desired

 > Note: When running these commands, we have sometimes encountered an error message related to `malloc`.
 It seems to happen randomly, and you can just run the command again (perhaps running the `clean` command above in between) until the error does not occur.